Universal Design Model Ordinance

 Kitchen on the primary entry level

-Assembly Bill 1400 (Chapter 648 of Statutes of 2003) adopted New Home Universal Design Option Checklist (PDF) was developed in 2007—2007 New Home Universal Design Option—to include the additional comments.
+Assembly Bill 1400 (Chapter 648 of Statutes of 2003) requires HCD to develop guidelines and adopt a New Home Universal Design Option Checklist (PDF).
+HCD developed the first checklist in 2005 and an additional checklist in 2007.
 Both checklists cover the requirements of the law; however, the 2007 New Home Universal Design Option checklist may be considered more user friendly for consumers and builders.

 The statute specifically requires:

-- That the checklist cover single-family, duplex, triplex, townhouse, condominium, or other dwellings.
+- That the checklist covers single-family dwellings, duplex, triplex, townhouse, condominium, or other dwellings.

 - That the checklist include specified standards and features, and any other requested by the buyer at a reasonable time, if reasonably available and feasible to install or construct